 In the Houma-Bayou Cane-Thibodaux, LA MSA, segregation between non-Hispanic White and African American residents is moderate and has only declined modestly since 1990 though it declined significantly between 1980 and 1990.
-Segregation of Latino residents is low but has gradually increased while segregation of Asian American residents is low.
-Segregation of Asian American residents has declined overall but has shown some volatility that may reflect the limited utility of the Dissimilarity Index when the overall population of a minority group is quite small.
+Segregation of Latino residents is low but has gradually increased while segregation of Asian American residents has declined overall but has shown some volatility that may reflect the limited utility of the Dissimilarity Index when the overall population of a minority group is quite small.